Ctrlpanel-gg/docs/docs/Installation/getting-started.md

 - PHP `7.4` or `8.0` (recommended) with the following extensions: `cli`, `openssl`, `gd`, `mysql`, `PDO`, `mbstring`, `tokenizer`, `bcmath`, `xml` or `dom`, `curl`, `zip`, and `fpm` if you are planning to use NGINX.
 - MySQL `5.7.22` or higher (MySQL `8` recommended) **or** MariaDB `10.2` or higher.
 - Redis (`redis-server`)
-- A webserver (Apache, NGINX, Caddy, etc.)
+- A web server (Apache, NGINX, Caddy, etc.)
 - `curl`
 - `tar`
 - `unzip`